mui/material-ui/docs/src/pages/guides/comparison.md

 ![npm](https://img.shields.io/npm/dm/material-ui.svg)

 We'll try very hard to avoid bias, although as the core team, we obviously like Material-UI a lot ❤️.
-There are some problems we think it solves better than anything else out there; if we didn’t believe that, we wouldn’t be working on it.
+There are some problems we think it solves better than anything else out there; if we didn’t believe that, we wouldn’t be working on it 😄.

 We do want to be fair and accurate though, so where other libraries offer significant advantages we try to list these as well.